Wander Franco Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Rangers' 3.97 team ERA ranks 11th across all league pitching staffs.
+- The Rangers' 3.96 team ERA ranks 11th among all MLB pitching staffs.

-- Rangers pitchers combine to allow 103 home runs (1.1 per game), the 10th-fewest in the league.
+- Rangers pitchers combine to rank 13th in baseball in home runs allowed (105 total, 1.1 per game).

-- His most recent time out was on Thursday, July 6 against the Boston Red Sox, when the right-hander threw 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- In his most recent outing on Saturday against the Cleveland Guardians, the righty threw six innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.